Truth in budgeting:

 Long-time CLT members are accustomed to our keeping track of state budgets year-to-year, so they can see how much state government is growing.
 This has been difficult the last few years as items like the MBTA, pension funding, and some Medicaid funding are funded differently or moved "off-budget."

-Unlike the Dukakis years -- when we had to spend huge amounts of time and effort digging out the secrets behind his "11 balanced budgets in a row" -- we now have access to the fiscal minds on Beacon Hill.
+Unlike the Dukakis years — when we had to spend huge amounts of time and effort digging out the secrets behind his "11 balanced budgets in a row" — we now have access to the fiscal experts on Beacon Hill.

 For instance, we don’t know what caused the big jump in FY'97 that wasn’t there at the time.
 And keep in mind that each year’s numbers are an estimate until the comptroller's office closes the books several months after the budget year ends.

 The baseline budget that we use is the last Dukakis budget.
 Note that the first Weld budget is a genuine decrease in dollar spending; the apparent decreases in later years reflect "off-budget" movement.
-By the way, these are actual dollar amounts; we do not adjust for inflation. . . .
+By the way, these are actual dollar amounts, not adjusted for inflation.

-In 2005, not being forensic accountants with expertise in obscure budgeting practices, and realizing that "truth in budgeting" was elusive, difficult to find and harder to follow, CLT/CERF stopped keeping track.
+In 2005, not being forensic accountants with expertise in obscure budgeting practices, and realizing that "truth in budgeting" was elusive: difficult to find and harder to follow year-to-year.
+When it became a matter of comparing apples to oranges CLT/CERF stopped keeping track.
 With more of the state's billions in overall spending being moved "off-budget" where it is less visible or reported, the task of following the money became almost impossible.

-But in early 2008, Harold Wolfe, a CLT activist with a Master's Degree in Computer Science, decided to try to analyze the state budget in his free time.
+But in early 2008, Harold Wolfe, a CLT activist with an MS degree in Computer Science, decided to try to analyze the state budget in his free time.
 The link below will take you to the results of his extraordinary labors.

 Compiled and presented by Harold Wolfe